 Good or Bad: Fairly decent, in the right build.
 The focus on Shotgun use really limits your weapon choice but it's also quite effective and keeping your melee charged.

 Crest of Alpha Lupi

 Type: Chest Armor

-Intrinsic Perk: Survival Well - Generates an additional orb of light from Supers and a healing pulse when Barricade is activated.
+Intrinsic Perk: Survival Well - Generates an additional Orb of Power from Supers and a healing pulse when Barricade is activated.

 Good or Bad: Useful in controllable and predictable ways, which is good.
 You know what you’re getting, even if it isn’t great.
 Four orbs of light generated from your super ability would now be five, and the idea that you get a healing pulse when using a barricade makes a lot of sense, because Titans tend to use their barricade when damage is incoming, which is the ideal time to heal.